 7. Aggregate Risks

 If you work as a project manager, aggregate the risks from your workstream leaders.
-At programme level, aggregate risks from all the projects.
+At program level, aggregate risks from all the projects.
 Above that, produce an aggregated view of portfolio-level risk.

 Ult8imately, you want to get to a point where the risks that are presented to the Board link tangibly back to what project team members are actually doing.
 That alignment will ensure a full picture that enables managers to spot trends.
 It’s useful because often big issues that hit companies severely are the result of several smaller problems all cascading and running into each other in a perfect storm.

-Draw in information from operational teams and corporate risk management activities that cover business-as-usual work too to get the full organisational picture.
+Draw in information from operational teams and corporate risk management activities that cover business-as-usual work too to get the full organizational picture.

 Aggregating your risks might not let you avoid catastrophe totally but it may help you spot where things are going awry before it is too late to do anything about it.
 It will also help you unpick problems and see the root cause if and when something happens that you wish hadn’t.